XraySpectroscopy/XASDataLibrary/doc/website.rst

 The XAS Spectrum
 -----------------------------------------

-The data in xaslib contains several kinds of information, but the most important of these is the *XAS Spectrum*.
+The data in XASLIB contains several kinds of information, but the most important of these is the :ref:`Spectra`.
 This contains an XAS spectrum :math:`\mu(E)`, which is kept as arrays of numbers for *Energy* and *Absorbance*, and a set of *meta-data* that goes along with each spectrum to help describe the important details needed to use these data.
 The full